Wargame

-Generally, activities where the participants actually perform mock combat actions (e.g. friendly warships firing dummy rounds at each other) are not considered wargames.
-Some writers may refer to a military's field training exercises as "live wargames", but certain institutions such as the US Navy do not accept this.
-Likewise, activities like paintball are sports rather than wargames.
-Wargames are a mental activity.
+There is ambiguity as to whether or not activities where participants physically perform mock combat actions (e.g. friendly warships firing dummy rounds at each other) are considered wargames.
+It is common terminology for a military's field training exercises to be referred to as "live wargames", but certain institutions such as the US Navy do not accept this.
+Likewise, activities like paintball and airsoft are often classified as combat sports.
+In contrast however the War Olympics also calls itself “the international army games” and often is referred to as wargaming colloquially.

-Modern wargaming was invented in Prussia in the early 19th-century, and eventually the Prussian military adopted wargaming as a tool for training their officers and developing doctrine.
+Modern wargaming was invented in Prussia in the early 19th century, and eventually the Prussian military adopted wargaming as a tool for training their officers and developing doctrine.
 After Prussia defeated France in the Franco-Prussian War, wargaming was widely adopted by military officers in other countries.
 Civilian enthusiasts also played wargames for fun, but this was a niche hobby until the development of consumer electronic wargames in the 1990s.